Employees Drive Diversity, Equity and Inclusion Efforts

 What was your original inspiration for IDEA?

 Brianna: I was considering proposing a DE&I (diversity, equity and inclusion) campaign to my manager but hadn’t done so.
-When the George Floyd tragedy occured last spring, I knew it was time to act.
+When the George Floyd tragedy occurred last spring, I knew it was time to act.

 Taylor: I was very involved in my last company’s DE&I initiative.
 Brianna and I presented the concept to the entire company, and we formed IDEA, which stands for “Inclusion, Diversity, Equity and Awareness.”
 There are now around 20 Billtrust employees who are directly involved, and there are many more who offer help and support.